 I had with me an outer layer of a tent to protect from the wind.
 With an air mattress and a blanket I would soon be ready to pass out from exhaustion.
 As I was unpacking an angry seagull attacked me.
 It was swooshing in almost complete darkness and making very loud and high pitched screeches.
 It was annoying.
 I figured I should probably move.
 Closer to the ocean there was a low rock shelter.
 It blocked the wind slightly.
 It would be a chilly night.

 Soon the full moon was rising and the bay was lit again.
 I had 3 cameras and a tripod.
 I got out of my shelter.
 Photography was to become the main theme of the walk.
-The theme would only be surpassed by everything else that was required to go through this remote coastline without staying too long.
+The theme would only be surpassed by everything else that was necessary to get through this remote coastline safely.
 This meant mostly to keep moving while trying to eat and sleep enough.

 The seagull eventually left me in peace.
 The waves kept breaking closer as the tide rose.
 The wind was trying to find a way through the tent cover.
 I wrapped it around me a bit tighter and once again fell asleep.